 The Centers for Medicare and Medicaid Services (CMS) announced its “Major Rule to Lower Individual Health Insurance Premiums for Americans ” late Friday, June 20, 2025.
 Agility will summarize this announcement below.

-Here are the changes the rule implements and its impact on ACA insurance agents.
+Here are the changes the rule implements and their impact on ACA insurance agents.

 Open Enrollment Period

-The ACA Open Enrollment Period for all health insurance exchanges will begin on November 1, 2026, and end on December 31, 2026.
+The ACA Open Enrollment Period for all health insurance exchanges will run from November 1, 2026, to December 31, 2026.

 Opportunity For Agents

-- ACA prospects have a greater sense of urgency to make choices quicker.
+- ACA prospects have a greater sense of urgency to make choices more quickly.

 - Agents need sharper focus, better organization, and proactive communication to achieve higher conversion rates.
 This urgency generates more ACA sales activity and revenue.